GetMeoutt/linux_assignment3/README.md

 sudo systemctl enable nginx
 ```

-After you done everything, it will create a website from your droplet (arch linux) ip address showing information of your system (port 80)
+After you done everything, this will create a website from your droplet (arch linux) ip address showing information of your system (port 80)

 **Why separate server block file?**
 Using separate server block files for virtual hosts is important because each website has its own file.
 This allows for easy enabling or disabling by moving files in and out of `sites-enabled`.
 It also simplifies configuration management by keeping files organized and easier to maintain.